Robert Willis (physician)

 Robert Willis (1799 – 21 September 1878) was a Scottish physician, librarian, and medical historian.

 Education

 Willis was born in Leith, Edinburgh, Scotland.
-His father, Robert Willis, was a merchant.
-He was educated at the High School of Edinburgh, where he formed a lifelong friendship with his contemporary James Syme, who would become a surgeon and marry Willis's sister.
-Their daughter, Roberts niece, Agnes Syme Lister, became a botanist and married the pioneer of antiseptic surgery, Joseph Lister.
+His father, Robert Willis, was a wine merchant, married to Agnes (née Hay).
+He was educated at the High School of Edinburgh, where he formed a lifelong friendship with his contemporary James Syme, who would become a surgeon and marry one of Willis's sisters, Ann(e) (died 1840).
+Their daughter, Robert's niece, Agnes Syme Lister, became a botanist and married the pioneer of antiseptic surgery, Joseph Lister.